danielneil/Shark/README.md

     <td> <img width="300" src="https://github.com/danielneil/Shark/blob/main/screenshots/strategy-performance.JPG?raw=true"/>
 </table>

-# Want to get involved?
+# Contributing

-Shark has lots of moving parts, so feel free to cherry pick a component that interests you.
+Shark has lots of moving parts, so feel free to cherry pick a component that interests you, and send me a pull request.

 The technology stack comprises of the below, therefore knowledge of ( or a willingness to learn ) **any** of the following would be ideal.